 Scottsdale Mortgage, Broker, Loan Officer

 During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-You use a mortgage broker to look at your financial situation and lead you to the lender who has the best loan program for you.
-From application to closing, your mortgage broker facilitates your loan process: submitting your mortgage application to several lenders, and coordinating the process with the lender through to the closing of your loan.
-The broker is given a commission from the borrower upon closing.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+A mortgage broker will review your financial situation to determine which lender is the right fit for your loan needs.
+Your broker will submit your mortgage application to one or more lenders, and works with the lender of choice until the loan closes.
+If the loan closes, the broker's commission is given by the borrower.

-Lending Institutions (banks, finance companies, and others) employ mortgage bankers to offer, and process mortgage loans originated by that particular institution alone.
-They may have the ability to promote loans to fit many different situations, but all the loans will be products from the same lender.
+Lending Institutions (banks, finance companies, and others) employ mortgage bankers to offer, and process loans originated by that specific institution alone.
+They may be able to offer loans to fit a variety of situations, but all the loans will be programs of the same lender.

 A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lender.
 The borrower is guided through the whole process, from choosing the loan to closing, by the loan officer.
 Lending institutions pay their mortgage bankers a salary or commission.

 Shopping for a mortgage?
 We will be glad to assist you!
 Call us at

 (602) 332-9544.
 Ready to get started?
 Apply Here